net-art-and-cultures/css-demos/README.md

 there's a bunch of ways to center things.

+there are lots of ways to specify colors.

 how to change CSS when u :hover && CSS Transitions.

 Typography + Custom Fonts